Colorado Civil Court Records

 The Colorado Court Records Policy furnishes the public with the right to access, inspect, and copy most civil records.
 These records are filed and managed in the specific courthouse where the case was heard and may be retrieved by interested members of the public upon request.
 Furthermore, statutorily sealed confidential records are not available for public perusal hence unauthorized requesters receive a “No such records exist” search result.
 However, access to these records may be granted to individuals with a court order.
 The clerk of the court is the official custodian whose major responsibility is to complete all requests for case-related information within the court’s jurisdiction.
 Also, requesters must bear in mind that the clerk of each court may make local policies as regards to inspection of civil records and all other records maintained in the court.

-What information is contained in a Colorado Civil Court File?
+What Information is Contained in a Colorado Civil Court Record?

 The information contained in a Colorado civil court record depends primarily on the case itself and also on the proceedings and actions performed as regards to the case.
 However, all civil case records share similar general characteristics which include:

 - Names/biodata of parties involved